 The Company reviews its investment in hotel properties for impairment whenever events or circumstances indicate potential impairment.
 The Company periodically adjusts its estimate of future operating cash flows and estimated hold periods for certain properties.
-As a result of this review, the Company determined certain impairment triggers had occurred and therefore, the Company assessed its investment in hotel properties for recoverability.
-Based on the analyses performed, for the year ended December 31, 2022, the Company recognized an impairment loss of \$81.7 million related to three hotels as a result of their fair values being lower than their carrying values.
+As a result of its review, the Company may identify an impairment trigger has occurred and assess its investment in hotel properties for recoverability.

+For the years ended December 31, 2023, 2022, and 2021, the Company recognized impairment losses of \$81.8 million related to three hotels and one retail component of a hotel property, \$81.7 million related to three hotels and \$14.9 million related to one hotel, respectively, as a result of their fair values being lower than their carrying values.
 The impairment losses were determined using Level 2 inputs under authoritative guidance for fair value measurements using purchase and sale agreements and information from marketing efforts for these properties.
-For the year ended December 31, 2021, the Company recognized an impairment loss of \$14.9 million related to one hotel as a result of its fair value being lower than its carrying value.
-The impairment loss was determined using Level 2 inputs under authoritative guidance for fair value measurements using information from marketing efforts for this property.
-For the year ended December 31, 2020, the Company recognized an impairment loss of \$74.6 million related to three properties as a result of their fair values being lower than their carrying values.
-The impairment loss was determined using Level 2 inputs under authoritative guidance for fair value measurements using information from marketing efforts for these properties.